Miguel Ángel Luque-Fernandez

 Holds a BSc in Mathematics and Statistics (Open University, UK), MSc in Biostatistics (Newcastle University, Australia), MSc in Epidemiology (UFB), and a Master in Public Health (University of Granada, Spain).

-Completed postdoctoral fellowships at University of Cape Town and Harvard, specializing in epidemiologic methods and casual inference (2012-2015).
+Completed postdoctoral fellowships at University of Cape Town and Harvard, specializing in epidemiological methods and casual inference (2012-2015).

 Trained as a Field Epidemiologist (Epidemic Intelligence Officer), he has worked with Médecins Sans Frontières and WHO-GOARN responding to health emergencies in Haiti and sub-Saharan Africa.